erigontech/erigon/README.md

 Default `--syncmode=snap` for `mainnet`, `goerli`, `bsc`.
 Other networks now have default `--syncmode=fast`.
 Increase download speed by flag `--torrent.download.rate=20mb`

+Use `--datadir` to choose where to store data.

 ### Optional stages

 There is an optional stage that can be enabled through flags: